andrewchen04/andrewchen04.github.io/_pages/coursework.md

 author_profile: true
 ---

-Below is a selection of the courses I have taken so far (* = Currently taking).
+Below is a selection of the courses I have taken so far.
+Courses I am currently taking are denoted with an asterisk (*) after their names.

 __[University of California, Berkeley](https://www.berkeley.edu/)__, Undergraduate Student (_July 2020 - Present_)
 ======